zh/minimal-xec-wallet/WALLET_API.md

 ### async sendETokens(tokenId, outputs, satsPerByte)

-Sends eTokens to one or multiple recipients.
+Sends eTokens to one or multiple recipients with automatic SLP/ALP protocol detection.

 **Parameters:**
 - `tokenId` (string) - Token ID to send